mbot-project/mbot_firmware/README.md

 ### Set Custom MBot Specifications

-Locate the file `include/config/mbot_classic_config.h`.
+Locate the file `include/config/mbot_classic_config.h` for the Classic or `include/config/mbot_omni_config.h`.
 If you're using an official version and it matches your needs, leave everything unchanged.
 Otherwise, edit the values to suit your needs.

 ### Calibrate the MBot and flash the firmware
 Run the following command, the Pico will reboot automatically, and will then run its calibration routine right away.
 Allow the Pico to finish its calibration routine without interference.